Skip to main content Skip to main navigation

 • Words such as ‘GST has not been charged’.

-No, paper invoices are not a requirement.
-Many companies now save money on paper and postage by doing their invoicing online.
+No, paper invoices are not an ATO requirement.
+Many companies now save money on paper and postage by doing their invoicing online, including using online invoicing software.

-This can be done in the form of an electronic invoice that’s automatically exchanged between the supplier’s and buyer’s software systems; by an emailed PDF; or more securely by emailing a link to an invoice.
+This can be done in the form of invoices generated by accounting software, by electronic invoices that are automatically exchanged between the software systems of suppliers and buyers, by an emailed PDF, or by emailing a link to an invoice.

 Read more